-If you factor in wear-and-tear on a vehicle, a daily commute from Albuquerque can range from $4,000-$13,000 per year.
-An in-town commute can cost you up to $1,000 per year.
+A daily commute from Albuquerque to Santa Fe can range from $4,000-$13,000 per year (factoring in wear-and-tear on a vehicle).
+Even an in-town commute can cost up to $1,000 per year.
 Cut that cost in half by setting up a carpool with just one person.
 There are many apps available to assist people with setting up carpooling, some of which can be connected with social media to allow people to vet the potential carpooling partner before setting up the shared ride.

 New Mexico Vanpools will provide you with a 15-passenger van for a fee.
 If you are able to get enough people to participate, the cost of commuting will be substantially lower than the fee.
 This is a great, cost effective alternative for your daily commute.
 You can enjoy the convenience of sharing a ride to work with others together in a friendly environment.
 You'll arrive at work safe, on time and relaxed.
 But the benefits don't stop there.
 By vanpooling you can begin to use your commute time productively to catch up on your work, your sleep or the latest best seller.

 Need assistance?
 We offer free sustainability consulting for Santa Fe County residents.
 Contact our Sustainability Specialist, Neal Denton, at (505) 992-9832 or [bot protected email address].